drcdavidson/drcdavidson/README.md

   **Status: Completed** :heavy_check_mark:

 - #### [College Endowments Project](https://github.com/drcdavidson/college-endowments)
-  This exploratory project examines four-year college endowment growth as well as other variables that may correlate to growth from the Department of Education's IPEDS Data. <br />
+  This exploratory project examines four-year college endowment growth as well as other variables that may correlate to growth from the Department of Education's IPEDS Data.
+A [University Endowments Tableau Dashboard](https://public.tableau.com/views/UniversityEndowments_16422080195550/UniversityEndowments?:language=en-US&:display_count=n&:origin=viz_share_link) can be found online. <br />
-  **Status: Paused** :pause_button:
+  **Status: In Progress** 🔄:

 ### Published Papers & Essays